 Dr. Thomas Swan studied cognition and culture at Queen's University Belfast.
 He enjoys exploring the interplay between politics and culture.

-There are a number of reasons why people dislike America, and even more interpretations for why this hatred exists.
-Many Americans believe the hatred manifests because others are jealous of their freedom and wealth.
-If you’re not American, then it's probably comments like this that make you dislike them!
+There are several reasons for why people dislike America, and even more interpretations for why this hatred exists.
+For example, some Americans believe that foreigners are jealous of their freedom and wealth.
+If you are not American, then it may be comments like this that make you dislike the place!

 More than any other nation, Americans have a need for self-worth, and patriotism is a well-established means to this end.
-Patriotism will fuel an emotional retaliation against any national criticism, and this often leads to the kind of nonsensical jealousy argument mentioned earlier.
+Patriotism fuels an emotional retaliation against any criticism of one's country, which may explain the nonsensical jealousy argument mentioned above.

 Read More From Soapboxie